 which had begun during the time of Salar Jung I

 .
-It should be observed that one of the major reasons for this all-round progress was the great financial stability which Hyderabad attained during the rule of Mir Osman Ali Khan.
-Not only was the seventh Nizam a good and shrewd financier himself, but from the beginning of the twentieth century Hyderabad had had the good fortune to acquire the services of a galaxy of financial experts, starting with Sir Cassan Walker in 1901 then after him, Sir Reginald Glancy, and then Muhammad Akbar Nazar Ali Haidari, who was later known as Sir Akbar Haidari.
+It should be observed that one of the major reasons for this all round progress was the great financial stability which Hyderabad attained during the rule of Mir Osman Ali Khan.
+Not only was the last Nizam a good and shrewd financier himself, but from the beginning of the 20th century Hyderabad had had the good fortune to acquire the services of a plethora of financial experts, starting with Sir Cassan Walker in 1901 then after him, Sir Reginald Glancy, and then Muhammad Akbar Nazar Ali Haidari, who was later known as Sir Akbar Haidari.

 The reigning period of Osman Ali Khan witnessed the drastic reformations and development, in the revenue department, law and order in the judicial reforms and also educational reforms

 .
 Apart from these reconstructions in the administrative sections, Osman Ali Khan showed great excellence in the building of the great irrigation projects which led to the rapid economic development of the country.